fh862/ellipsoids_public/README.md

 Code that builds directly on this repository:

-- **[BrainardLab/wppmpy_public](https://github.com/BrainardLab/wppmpy_public)** — public toolbox and illustrative examples accompanying the WPPM, including additional analysis notebooks and AEPsych-based experiment runner code.
+- **[BrainardLab/wppmpy_public](https://github.com/BrainardLab/wppmpy_public)** — companion toolbox for the WPPM.
+Contains a script to download the Hong et al. (2025) OSF dataset, example notebooks reproducing key figures from the paper, and AEPsych-based experiment runner code for collecting new color-discrimination data.

 ---